 Gift certificates can be handled in a couple of different methods depending on whether the recipient is known or unknown at the time of the purchase.

 - With either option, the Gift Certificate field needs to be checked, and the Taxable field must be left unchecked.
-Tax should never be collected when selling a gift certificate but instead when the gift certificate is redeemed for a product (or service).
+Tax should never be collected when selling a gift certificate but instead when the gift certificate is redeemed.

 The images below show the gift certificates being saved into a Gifting Bundles & Looks category.
-If you'd like to create a custom category instead, see Create a Custom Product Category.
+You can save the gift certificate to another category, such as Last Chance / Closeout Items, or see Create a Custom Product Category to create a custom category instead.

 - Add the gift certificate to the purchaser's invoice.